-If your wardrobe is 90% t-shirts, we have good news for you: you can turn your passion for nifty tees into a bonafide business.
-A t-shirt business is a lucrative opportunity for creative hobbyists and ecommerce entrepreneurs alike.
-In fact, the t-shirt market has steadily risen in revenue by nearly 26% over the past decade.
+If your wardrobe is 90% t-shirts, we have good news: you can turn your passion for nifty tees into a bonafide business.
+A t-shirt business is a lucrative opportunity for creative hobbyists and ecommerce entrepreneurs.
+The t-shirt market has steadily risen in revenue by nearly 26% over the past decade.

-Now is the time to cash in on a t-shirt business, and, fortunately, it’s never been easier to launch your business online.
-Regardless of your technical skill or design prowess, you can get your t-shirt ideas into the hands of customers in ten simple steps.
-Here’s how to turn your passion into profit with a successful t-shirt business.
+Now is the time to cash in on an online t-shirt business; fortunately, launching your business online has always been challenging.
+Regardless of your technical skill or design prowess, you can get your t-shirt design ideas into customers' hands in ten simple steps.
+Here’s how to turn your passion into profit with a successful online t-shirt business.

 A t-shirt business is a profitable business model, especially with the help of modern-day print on demand (POD) services.

-Entrepreneurs must nail down their POD provider and select a t-shirt niche through market research.
+Entrepreneurs must find a reliable POD provider and select a t-shirt niche through market research.

-Several factors shape a profitable t-shirt business, including the product designs, materials used, and selected ecommerce platform.
+Several factors shape a profitable t-shirt business, including product designs, materials, and selected ecommerce platforms.

-With higher online shopping rates than ever, the growing US t-shirt market brought in $38.88 billion in revenue in 2022 alone and is expected to reach roughly $50.59 billion by 2027.
-And with rising demand for creative designs, the US custom t-shirt printing market is also expected to grow at an impressive compound annual growth rate (CAGR) of 11.1% from 2023 to 2030.
+With higher online shopping rates than ever, the growing US t-shirt market brought in $38.88 billion in revenue in 2022 alone and will reach roughly $50.59 billion by 2027.
+With rising demand for creative designs, the US custom t-shirt printing market will grow at an impressive compound annual growth rate (CAGR) of 11.1% from 2023 to 2030.

 Want to turn your passion for t-shirts into profit?
 Rising entrepreneurs looking to begin a small business selling t-shirts online must navigate the proper steps to set up a storefront.
-Check out these ten steps to launch a t-shirt business and optimize for profit.
+Check out these ten steps to launch an online t-shirt business and optimize for profit.

 Market research is vital to understanding the best direction for your growing business.
-First, tap into tools like Google Trends to reveal which t-shirt-related topics are searched most frequently and which are most popular — like ‘vintage band t-shirts’ or ‘funny quote t-shirts.’
-Social media platforms, like Instagram and Pinterest, can also help uncover trending t-shirt designs.
+First, tap into tools like Google Trends to reveal which t-shirt-related topics people search for most frequently and which are most popular — like ‘vintage band t-shirts’ or ‘funny quote t-shirts.’
+Social media platforms, like Instagram and Pinterest, can also help uncover trending new t-shirt design ideas.

-Now that you’ve conducted market research for your upcoming t-shirt brand, this is the time to nail down your niche (or specific market segment) and accompanying target audience.
-Since this will be your own t-shirt business, consider your personal passions, interests, and hobbies to help select a niche that will enjoy producing t-shirts for the long term.
+Now that you’ve researched your upcoming t-shirt brand, this is the time to nail down your niche (or specific market segment) and accompanying target audience.
+Since this will be your online t-shirt business, consider your passions, interests, and hobbies to help select a niche that will enjoy producing t-shirts for the long term.

-With a t-shirt niche selected, the next step to sell t-shirts online is to secure a print on demand (POD) service provider.
-POD is a cost-effective (and simpler!) method of t-shirt production in which shop owners can avoid purchasing and holding t-shirt inventory and instead rely on their POD supplier to fulfill, produce, and ship customer orders as needed.
+With a t-shirt niche selected, the next step to selling high-quality t-shirts online is to secure a print on demand (POD) service provider.
+POD is a cost-effective (and more straightforward!) method of t-shirt production in which shop owners can avoid purchasing and holding t-shirt inventory and instead rely on their POD supplier to fulfill, produce, and ship customer orders as needed.

-Keep an eye out for POD customer service capabilities, shipping rates and locations, and sustainability initiatives to keep your t-shirt business faster and greener.
-Here at Gelato, we offer localized on-demand production and distribution in over 30 countries.
-This enables us to offer t-shirt businesses competitive shipping rates and timelines that reduce carbon emissions.
+Watch for POD customer service capabilities, shipping rates and locations, and sustainability initiatives to keep your online t-shirt business growing faster.
+At Gelato, we offer localized on-demand production and distribution in over 30 countries, enabling us to provide t-shirt businesses competitive shipping rates and timelines that reduce carbon emissions.

-No two t-shirts are made the same.
-After you’ve selected a POD provider, it’s time to select the t-shirt type you want to print on.
-While the wide selection of t-shirts can be a bit overwhelming, choosing the right tee boils down to the following key elements: fabric, weight, fit, and cut.
+Manufacturers make all high-quality t-shirts in different ways.
+After you’ve selected a POD provider, it’s time to choose the t-shirt type you want to print on.
+While the wide selection of t-shirts can be overwhelming, choosing the fitting tee boils down to the following key elements: fabric, weight, fit, and cut.

 Consider how you want customers to wear your shirts when selecting your fabric type.
 Each standard shirt fabric has its benefits and drawbacks that make it more suitable for certain activities, like lounging or exercising: